lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 1.
 Retrieve processed visit images
 =======================================

 1.1.
-Check the “LSST DP0.2 DC2 Tables” tab on the top.
+Click the “DP0.2 Images” tab on the top.

 1.2.
 Under “Observation Type and Source”, choose “Calibration Level” 2, for PVIs.